Digital-Tech-KKHS/year-12-game-design-Ericaf06/documents/assets/Sprint Document 2.md

 # Sprint Summary
 ## **Sprint Reflection and summary**
 Because we had a lot of time off school during this sprint I had to manage my time at home.
-I originally intended on adding moving platfroms but I changed my focus on to making a way for the player to win so that I could have an MVP.
+I originally intended on adding moving platforms but I changed my focus on to making a way for the player to win so that I could have an MVP.

 The people I used in my trial have helped me decide what to do in relation to enemies from different directions as well as made other suggestions such as speed of enemies and a more zoomed out view of the map.

-I have not yet acheived an MVP as I still need to fix some errors however I have started implimenting the winning functions and views.
+I have not yet achieved an MVP as I still need to fix some errors however I have started implementing the winning functions and views.

 ## **Major Changes and Achievements Described**
 -Map development